-Trivia questions are meant to test how well a candidates understands the theory behind the domain.
+Trivia questions are meant to test how well candidates understand the theory behind the domain.
 They can be aced by either having real solid understanding of the concepts or by pure memorization of answers.
-The questions asked here are pretty limited and most can be found within the next few sections.
+While there can be infinitely many possible quiz questions, the most common questions can be found within the next few pages.

 - What is a closure?

 - Explain what promises are and what they're useful for.

 - What is the difference between a promise and a callback?

 positionproperties and its differences.

 GreatFrontEnd provides front end interview study plans and a huge question bank of trivia questions and answers.
 Start studying today!